Mentors4EDU/Bisq-Proposal/README.md

 The ranking mechanism needs to support fairness and decentralization.
 That is why profiles are going to be ranked on performance-based metrics rather then how many people are following their trades.
+The metrics are going to be: Categories for YoY estimated ROI %, ROI % per Trade, and a Risk Tolerance subcatagory.
+Risk tolerance in regards to uncertainty is measured by drawdown percentage in relation to returns.
+The better one performs, the higher they are ranked in a certain category.
+Performance-based is the best type of ranking mechanism for the world of trading.

 ## Test and Realtime Support